men on a hillside overlooking Petra. This is not one of my photos. However, it is a great image that captures

 website on Bedouin tribal culture.

-And Dr. Levy's ongoing research projects are best understood with full attention and in much more
+And Dr. Levy's ongoing research projects are best understood with full attention given to much

-detail than I am able to do on this simple site.
+more detail than I am able to do on this simple 1-page site.

 Friends have asked if this site is specifically about the Bedouin, people